-The purpose of this review was to evaluate selected aspects of care to determine whether the facility complied with applicable policies in the provision of moderate sedation.
-During calendar year 2016, VHA clinicians performed more than 600,000 moderate sedation procedures of which more than half were gastroenterology-related endoscopies.
-Moderate sedation is a drug-induced depression of consciousness during which patients are able to respond to verbal commands.
-Non-anesthesiologists administer sedatives and analgesics to relieve anxiety and increase patient comfort during invasive procedures and usually do not have to provide interventions to maintain a patent airway, spontaneous ventilations, or cardiovascular function.
-However, serious adverse events can occur, including cardiac and respiratory depression, brain damage due to low oxygen levels, cardiac arrest, or death.
+The purpose of this review was to evaluate selected aspects of care to determine whether the facility complied with applicable policies in the provision of moderate sedation.^f During calendar year 2016, VHA clinicians performed more than 600,000 moderate sedation procedures of which more than half were gastroenterology-related endoscopies.21 Moderate sedation is a drug-induced depression of consciousness during which patients are able to respond to verbal commands.
+Non-anesthesiologists administer sedatives and analgesics to relieve anxiety and increase patient comfort during invasive procedures and usually do not have to provide interventions to maintain a patent airway, spontaneous ventilations, or cardiovascular function.22 However, serious adverse events can occur, including cardiac and respiratory depression, brain damage due to low oxygen levels, cardiac arrest, or death.
 To minimize risks, VHA and The Joint Commission have issued requirements and standards for moderate sedation care.

-We reviewed relevant documents, interviewed key employees, and inspected the ambulatory surgery procedure rooms/areas to assess whether required equipment and sedation medications were available.
-Additionally, we reviewed the EHRs of 47 randomly selected patients who underwent an invasive procedure involving moderate sedation from July 1, 2015 through June 30, 2016, and the training records of 12 clinical employees who performed or assisted during these procedures.
+We reviewed relevant documents; interviewed key employees; and inspected the interventional radiology, intensive care unit, Emergency Department, and gastroenterology (Helena and Billings CBOC) procedure rooms/areas to assess whether required equipment and sedation medications were available.
+Additionally, we reviewed the EHRs of 46 randomly selected patients who underwent an invasive procedure involving moderate sedation from July 1, 2015 through June 30, 2016, and the training records of 14 clinical employees who performed or assisted during these procedures.
 The table below shows the areas reviewed for this topic.
 The areas marked as NM did not meet applicable requirements and needed improvement.